Helios ENDO-Clinic Hamburg

 - Interventions on soft tissues, acromioplasty, shoulder joint stabilization

 - Stabilization for acute and chronic shoulder joint tear, including autologous tendon transplantation

 - Aseptic and septic revision elbow surgery

 - Ankle replacement surgery

 - Ankle arthrodesis (upper and lower part of the joint)

-- Operations in complex foot deformities, including rheumatic ones
+- Operations for complex foot deformities, including those of rheumatic origin

 - Other medical services